nosajio/writing/futurescript-2015-10-01.md

 ---
 title: 'FutureScript'
+synopsis: 'The future of Javascript looks more fun than its past.'
 ---

 Javascript, the once toy language, is fast becoming one of the most used programming languages in the world.